 According to history, except New Julfa only a limited number of Armenians were accommodated in some other quarters of Esfahan, but they were later transferred to New Julfa, too.
 Armenians established their own training system in New Julfa consisting of an international trade school headed by Gostant who had listed, the trade partners of the Armenians all over the world, and this list is still available.

 -Julfa Quarter and its Armenian Churches

 To accommodate the Armenians, who immigrated from Aras Julfa to Esfahan, a new parish established for them called; New Julfa.
-Much liberty and concessions granted to this community to practice their own religious and traditional ceremonies.
-Then, the Armenians appointed their own administrator to handle their affairs, and the land rights (demurrage) conceded to them by the order of Shah Abbas I, as a particular residential area for the Christians in 1604 A.D.
+Much liberty and concessions were granted to this community to practice their own religious and traditional ceremonies.
+Then, the Armenians appointed their own administrator to handle their affairs, and the land rights (demurrage) were conceded to them by the order of Shah Abbas I, as a particular residential area for the Christians in 1604 A.D.
 After their settlement in this region, they built gorgeous houses, schools, public bathhouses, arcade squares, covered bazaars, and caravansaries led to a piecemeal improvement in the transaction of business with merchants of different nationalities.